-The summary financial statements do not contain all the disclosures required by the Guide-line for annual reporting 640 'Not for-profit organizations' of the Dutch Accounting Standards Board.
-Reading the summary financial statements, therefore, is not a substitute for reading the audited financial statements of Stichting IDH Sustainable Trade Initiative.
+The summary financial statements do not contain all the disclosures required by the Guideline for annual reporting 640 'Not for-profit organizations' of the Dutch Accounting Standards Board.
+Reading the summary financial statements and our report thereon, therefore, is not a substitute for reading the audited financial statements of Stichting IDH Sustainable Trade and our auditor's report thereon.
+The summary financial statements and the audited financial statements do not reflect the effects of events that occurred subsequent to the date of our auditor's report on those financial statements of report dated 1 June 2017.